Word-embeddings Italian semantic spaces: A semantic model for psycholinguistic research

 distributional semantics, word embeddings, Italian, semantic similarity, psycholinguistic resources

-Marelli, M. (in press).
+Marelli, M. (2017).
 Word-embeddings Italian semantic spaces: A semantic model for psycholinguistic research.
 Psihologija.

 - Distributional semantics provides automatic and cognitively plausible estimates of semantic relations between words.